Home

 Mellotron used:

-The albums shifts from the drifting, kosmiche Nebelwelt through the mad synths of Ein Unhöflicher Anfang to the accordion of the lengthy Der Traum Vom Wald, and that's just in the first few tracks.
-Diversity's good, but Zwei veers from one style to another with lunatic abandon, with many of the shorter tracks being German-language sketches, which were probably extremely funny at the time.
+The albums shifts from the drifting, kosmiche Nebelwelt through the mad synths of Ein Unhöflicher Anfang to the accordion of the lengthy Der Traum Vom Wald and that's just in the first few tracks.
+Diversity's good, but Zwei veers from one style to another with lunatic abandon, with many of the shorter tracks being German-language sketches, probably extremely funny at the time.
 Ultimately, this rather overlong album probably has too much going on in it for its own good, though there are several worthwhile moments, not least the closing instrumental (upright) piano piece Ein Höflicher Abgang.
 I was pretty sure there wasn't a note of Mellotron to be heard here, until yet another play revealed a flute melody in the aforementioned Der Traum Vom Wald; it's possible that various sound effects and odd noises could be the Great White Beast too.
 Hard to tell.

 Official site